 See The Wild Namib Desert Horses

 The fact that horses can live and thrive in the desert gives a good idea of how much these animals can adapt to the environment.
-There’s around 150 horses that live, divided in small groups, in the desert of Namibia, supposedly descending from the animals that were abandoned by the Germans after World War I. Seeing them is one of the nicest things to do in Namibia.
-They can be easily spotted on an overland Namibia safari while driving from Luderitz towards Sesriem.
+There’s around 150 horses that live, divided in small groups, in the desert of Namibia, supposedly descending from the animals that were abandoned by the Germans after World War I. They can be easily spotted on an overland Namibia safari while driving from Luderitz towards Sesriem.

 Take In All The Desert Views

 I guess this should come as a given, since most of the landscape in Namibia is arid.
 Just make sure to be aware of this when planning a trip to the country.

 Here are some great tour options for the Namib Desert:

 Speaking of desert, Sesriem is one of the nicest places to visit in Namibia, and any good Namibia safari should go there.
 One of the nicest things to do in Namibia is walking up the dunes in Sesriem to admire the sunset.
 It is a rather sandy experience, and walking on the sand can be quite tiring, but it is worth the effort: the light is simply splendid.

 Admire Sunrise From Dune 45 In Sossusvlei

 There’s nothing quite like seeing the sunrise in the desert.
 Among the most incredible things to do in Namibia there’s walking all the way up Dune 45 in Sossusvlei to take in the beautiful light of sunrise.
 Keep in mind that the access point to Sossusvlei is Sesriem Campsite, whose gates are opened for non-guests at sunrise – keeping in mind that it is a 45 minutes drive to get there, those who are keen on seeing sunrise from the dunes should consider spending the night at the camp for privileged access to the area.